moselle123/iopear/ProjectLog.md

 - User can trigger actions from the ui
 - After meeting with Yi I am going to restructure the way I have implemented my event triggers using a rules engine for more sophisticated logic.
 - Started researching rules engine and building out new event system.

+## 27 - 1st February
+- Discarded idea of using event engine and built out multiple conditions and scheduled events.
+(Needs implementing within front end).
+- Clean up front end and focus on improving the ux.